NivBuskila/UniversaLearn/README.md

 # UniversaLearn
-Here we'll store our frontend code for out project :)
+Here we'll store the code for our project :)